rosston/mocha-diff-example/README.md

 # mocha-diff-example

-Example of mocha's expected/actual diffs
+Run `npm install` and `npm test` to see examples of mocha's displaying of expected/actual diffs.
+Should work fine on any node version >= 0.10.